neozero86/monitor_nicehash_rigs/README.md

 3) Edit that file with your settings
 4) run "sudo bash ./run.sh"

-Alternatively you could run "nohup sudo bash ./run.sh &" to detach the process of the terminal (Useful if you run it in some cloud server)
+Alternatively you could run "nohup sudo bash ./run.sh &" to detach the process of the terminal (Useful if you run it in a cloud server)

-In the conf.json you need to complete the data of your rigs, your access keys and user and "API pass" of Gmail.
+In the conf.json you need to complete the data of your rigs, your access keys and user, and "API pass" of Gmail.
 Don't share your conf.json.
 More details in the documentation section

 The run.sh installs the requirements, add the script folder to PYTHONPATH, run python3 Main/server.py and run python3 Main/main.py